andrewjackman/elm-make-problem/README.md

-# Gradle elm-plugin-issue
+# Gradle elm-plugin issue

 Trying to build an `http4k` server that serves up an `Elm` UI.
+Using the gradle Elm plugin `https://github.com/tmohme/gradle-elm-plugin`.

 The following fails: